bmoney724/ChessLite/README.md

 * Algorithms that follow the rules of Standard Chess
 * Supports both Drag-Drop and Click-Click
 * Displays each Game move on the right of the application
-* Return to previous Boards at certain chess moves
+* Return to previous boardstates in the Game
 * Take Back any Move that is made
 * Export Game to PGN file
 * Export Board to FEN format